Report on effectiveness of NDV treatments

 Dr. Sears was able to save dogs at a rate in the high 90s because he was able to quickly identify distemper cases and treat the dogs before the narrow window of opportunity closed.
 Similarly, the vet in Houston was able to save a large majority of dogs because of the ability to treat dogs quickly with a readily available source of serum.

-As to the NDV spinal tap, it does offer some hope for the owner of a distemper dog that has gone into the neurologic stage of the disease.
+As to the NDV spinal tap, it may offer some hope for the owner of a distemper dog that has gone into the neurologic stage of the disease.
 However, the chances of survival are less than 50 percent.
 For some of these dogs with neurologic distemper, they were saved because the caregivers put in extraordinary effort and intensive nursing care in addition to the NDV spinal tap.
-So, it exists as a way that can save some dogs.
-Here are some additional notes from Dr. Sears on measures to take after the NDV spinal tap.

-Further information is available at http://kindheartsinaction.com/
+Further information is available at https://kindheartsinaction.com/

 We invite any reasonable, skeptical inquiries into this report.